 Internships!
-We have them.
+We have them!

-An internship with Eugene Weekly means writing weeklys news stories, features or music reviews as well as the chance to write in-depth pieces and to pitch (and write) a cover feature.Interns have done stories on and interviewed everyone from Arun Gandhi to nationally touring pop stars.
+An internship with Eugene Weekly means writing news stories, features or music reviews as well as the chance to write in-depth pieces and to pitch (and write) a cover-length feature.Interns have interviewed everyone from political candidates to nationally touring pop stars.

-Sept.
-10 for fall term.
+• Sept.
+10 for internships starting fall term.

-Internships run the equivalent of two 10-week terms spring-summer, summer-fall, fall-winter etc).
-Interns are asked to come in to the office twice a week for two hours during the work day and are expected to commit about eight more hours a week maximum doing interviews, writing etc. out of the office.
-We structure the internship to take about as much time as a class and not interfere with your coursework or job.
+Internships run the equivalent of two 10-week terms spring-summer, summer-fall, fall-winter etc. Interns are asked to come in to the office once a week for two hours during the work day and can expect to do about eight more hours a week doing interviews, writing etc. out of the office.
+If COVID or other circumstances become an issue we meet remotely.